Faculty Handbook

 Our philosophy of tenure and shared values for the promotion of faculty requires regular evaluation of standards for transitions and retention as well as indicators for assessment at all parts of the pathway.
 In its purest form, tenure represents one milestone along a trajectory of academic achievement, and not a destination.
 In as much as accomplishments that advance the effectiveness, climate, and culture of the unit, college, university, and discipline are attributes for a positive outcome, significant or repeated behaviors that are inconsistent with these values are reasons for institutional interdiction at any point in the lifetime of a tenure-system/tenured faculty.
 Tenure can never be used as a shield to hide or permit behaviors unbecoming the title faculty.
 Moreover, the environment in which tenure is earned is therefore tested as part of the system as well.
 Thus, the standards we set for earning tenure are a reflection of the University writ large, a measure of the accomplishments of a person, and a measure of the success of all the tenured or promoted faculty as stewards of this process.

-There are additional duties of the individual to the institution that are associated with this process and they include a fidelity to the highest standards of faculty behavior, the enablement of a culture and climate that is respectful of all individuals and takes personal responsibility for behavior and the associated climate that is created.
+There are additional duties of the individual to the institution that are associated with this process, and they include a fidelity to the highest standards of faculty behavior, the enablement of a culture and climate that is respectful of all individuals and takes personal responsibility for behavior and the associated climate that is created.
+In March of 2024, the University Committee on Faculty Affairs issued a Statement on Professional Integrity [1] that is intended to describe and encourage behaviors that will foster an equitable, safe, and respectful workplace at Michigan State University.
 Behaviors unbecoming a member of the faculty erode confidence in the individual.
 Thus, it is our duty as a member of the MSU faculty to be accountable for our actions, to hear critique, to be self-reflective, and to come to the aid of those who are subject to the negative impacts that result from behaviors unbecoming.
 The consequence of inaction is born out in structural corrosion and results in a climate where the best work, best teaching, and best selves cannot be accomplished or realized.
 Thus, at each point of possible interdiction, we must work to enable individuals who believe in personal standards and accountability to the profession, to the Institution, and to those within their unit.
 These duties are tested daily, and failure may be self-evident and correctable, or may need to be corrected by outside entities.
 Behaviors that erode an individual, corrode a culture, and etch themselves onto the Institution, will eventually destroy the academy.
 Faculty members of MSU have a particular duty to hold themselves accountable.
-Institutional leaders have the duty to enumerate and hold the faculty accountable.
+Institutional leaders have the duty to hold the faculty accountable.
 These duties are within the purview of the reviews that occur in the context of appointment, annual reviews, reappointment, tenure, and promotion.

 Indeed, the statement on Academic Freedom and Responsibility within the Faculty Rights and Responsibilities Policy [2] in the Faculty Handbook emphasizes that academic freedom and responsibility are intertwined: “Michigan State University endorses academic freedom and responsibility as essential to attainment of the University's goal of the unfettered search for knowledge and its free exposition.
 Academic freedom and responsibility are fundamental characteristics of the University environment and are always closely interwoven and at times indistinguishable.”